leoal2/USEEIO_CARB_Runner/README.md

 devtools::install_github("leoal2/flowsa_BEC")
 ```

----

-## 🚀 Running the Model
+## Running the Model

-After all prerequisites are satisfied and data generated, run:
+Once prerequisites are complete, execute:

 ```bash
 python run_model.py
 ```

-This will:
+This script will:

-* Build national and California EEIO models
+* Load national and California EEIO models
-* Load Make/Use, final demand, and matrix data (L, D, A, N, x)
+* Integrate Make/Use and emissions matrices
-* Apply CARB-modified satellite data
+* Apply CARB custom satellite data
-* Generate detailed CA matrices and emissions
-* Export results as Excel workbooks

----
+* Output Excel files with detailed GHG results

-## 📊 Outputs
+## Outputs

-The script generates two Excel files:
+Two Excel files are generated:

-* `CA_2022_2022USD_...xlsx` — emissions and demand in 2022 USD
+* `CA_2022_2022USD_...xlsx`: results in 2022 USD
-* `CA_2022_2017USD_...xlsx` — CPI-adjusted outputs in 2017 USD
+* `CA_2022_2017USD_...xlsx`: results adjusted to 2017 USD

-Each file contains:
+Contents include:

-* Input matrices (L, A)
+* L, A, D, N matrices
-* Direct emissions factors (D)
-* Lifecycle emissions factors (N)
-* Demand vectors
+* Final demand vectors
-* Sectoral GHG emissions for CA, RoUS, and US
+* Emissions by sector for US, CA, and RoUS

----

-## 💡 Notes
+## Additional Notes

-* `flowsa_BEC` must be used to generate updated CA-specific GHG parquet files
-* `stateior` should be run with the correct configuration YAML to create `state` IO tables
+* All satellite and indicator parquet files must exist locally or be generated prior to model execution
-* YAML files in `modelspecs/` define what data and regions are loaded
+* Model region and structure are defined by YAML files under `modelspecs/`
-* `USEEIO.py` handles model orchestration and YAML overrides
+* `USEEIO.py` handles model setup and dynamic YAML editing as required

----

-## 📬 Contact
+## Contact

-This work is maintained by CARB staff.
+This project is maintained by CARB staff.
-For questions, open an issue or contact [leoal2 on GitHub](https://github.com/leoal2).
+For questions or contributions, please contact [leoal2 on GitHub](https://github.com/leoal2).